penguinmenac3/quack-norris/quack_norris/core/llm/custom_tool_call_prompt.md

 IMPORTANT: DO NOT make up tool call results!
 You should always call the tool and await the results to be provided by the user!

-Remember: Do not forget to prefix your toolcall with "[CALL] " if you want to use it and end your message on a toolcall!
+Remember: Do not forget to prefix your tool call with "[CALL] " if you want to use it and end your message on a tool call!